Veracruz (city): Economy

-Laguna Verde Nuclear Power Plant (LVNPP) in nearby Alto Lucero, Veracruz, produces about 4.5% of Mexico's electrical energy.
+Laguna Verde Nuclear Power Plant (LVNPP) in located near Alto Lucero.
+Veracruz, produces about 4.5% of Mexico's electrical energy.

 Port of Veracruz

 The Port of Veracruz is the oldest and largest port in Mexico, deeply important to its history.
 During the colonial period, it was the most important port in New Spain, the connection to ports and the Atlantic trade creating a large wealthy merchant class, which was more prosperous than that of Mexico City.
 From the port of Veracruz were exported turkeys, corn, beans, avocados, and cotton to Spain.
 From Spain came fava beans, wheat, rice, cattle, pigs, fabric, wine and other goods.
 In the mid 16th century, so much gold and silver was found in Veracruz that these precious metals were the chief export to Spain on what were called treasure ships commonly known as Spanish treasure fleet.
 The bounty attracted pirates, mostly from Britain and Holland, such as Francis Drake and John Hawkins, who preyed on such ships.
 Veracruz was invaded during conflicts with France and the United States.